My Chemical Romance Reunion Tour: Reception

+The first date of the tour was sold out with an attendance of 5,113, garnering a total revenue of $1,451,745.

 Angie Piccirillo, a reporter from Consequence of Sound gave the December 20, 2019 performance a positive review, stating: "emo is alive and well in 2019.
 If you don’t believe it, you should have seen My Chemical Romance reunite on Friday night for their first show in seven years.
 The legendary emo rock band ended the decade with a literal 'bang', a 'one-night only' gig at Los Angeles' Shrine Auditorium, where the scene smelled just like high school — except this time around, no one was under 21."
 Other reporters from NME, Rolling Stone and Kerrang! who attended the performance had given the show positive reviews as well.